Kaman HH-43 Huskie: Design

 The design had two main rotors, each with two blades.
 The blades were made primarily of wood, and the two main rotors were linked by a transmission to keep them synced correctly.
 The design used a variety of engines including a flat-six, radial, and gas turbine.
 It was also tested with twin turbine engines.
-The rear of the aircraft had three main configurations: three vertical fins on the end of single tail boom, three vertical fins on the end of twin tail booms, and finally 4 vertical fins on the end of twin tail booms along with an engine exhaust.
-The design usually had 4 wheels to land on, but some had combined wheel and ski, and there was also a version with twin floats.
+The rear of the aircraft had three main configurations: three vertical fins on the end of single tail boom, three vertical fins on the end of twin tail booms, and finally four vertical fins on the end of twin tail booms along with an engine exhaust.
+The design usually had four wheels to land on, but some had combined wheels and skis, and there was also a version with twin floats.

 Flight control on the HH-43 was primarily effected by a series of servo-flaps, or large tabs, that was located on the trailing edge of each rotor blade; the actuation of these flaps would cause the rotors to warp and thus cause the helicopter to either rise or descend as desired.
 The rotor blades were composed of laminated wood; these restricted the aircraft's use in heavy rains as it could cause blade delamination.
 There was no conventional tail rotor; its absence gave the rotorcraft a somewhat unusual look.
 The contra-rotating twin rotors posed a particular hazard on the ground; crews were instructed to avoid approaching or departing the vehicle from the sides, but to instead advance or leave the vehicle from the front, as the blades would be at their highest at this position.
 Warnings that reinforced this instruction were usually painted on the sides of the pylons which supported the rotor heads.

 The B model had four vertical stabilizers at end of twin tail booms at the rear, but no tail rotor, as the two counter rotating main rotors balanced each other out.
 It had combination wheel and skids that aided in landing on soft ground.